How to Select a Printer Tray with Tray Selector

 • You can also configure Tray Selector to select printer trays containing coloured paper, envelopes and even labels – all with the click of a single button.
 No macros in word needed just a simple setup.

-How To Configure a Tray Selector Profile Button.
+How To Configure a Tray Selector Profile Button

+Once you have clicked on Settings, click in the Profile Name box.
+Now type in a descriptive name for your printer tray selection profile that means something to you.
 For this example, we are going to use the name Letterhead 1st, as we want a button that, in one click, will print the 1st page on letterhead and every other page on blank paper.

 Ensure that the Show in Toolbar tick box is checked (this only happens by default in profile 1).

 Under Select Printer, click on the drop-down arrow and select the printer to use for this profile button (all printers you have installed will appear in the dropdown list).
-The available paper trays for that printer now appear under the First Page and Other Pages boxes.

 In the First Page box, select the printer tray from which you want the paper for the first page of your letter/document to come.
 In this example, our headed paper is stored in the "Tray 1" tray – yours may be different.